bahdleen/Bahdleen/README.md

 👋 Hi there!
-I'm Anthony Edjenuwa, a Cyber Security enthusiast currently navigating the vast seas of security knowledge as a BS Cyber Security student at Teesside University.
+I'm Anthony Edjenuwa, a Cyber Security enthusiast currently navigating the vast seas of security knowledge as a BSc Cyber Security student at Teesside University.

 🔍 Learning the intricacies of Ethical Hacking.
 I'm delving deep into the world of cybersecurity, exploring how to protect and penetrate systems ethically.
 It's a journey of continuous learning, where every day offers a new challenge to tackle.